hawonc/umichGrabber/README.md

 This is an extremely simple bot without automatic date/time/name filled out because I literally do not know what the screen looks like

 Anyways this is also my first project with Selenium so if it looks terrible that's why

+Make sure to save the selenium webdriver for your chrome version in C:/SeleniumDrivers, or edit the code so its wherever u placed it